 In selecting a roofing product, it is important to understand your climate zone and the actual energy your home or building will save.
 The U.S. Department of Energy provides a free online cool roof calculator that can give an estimate of how much energy you will save.
 Please note that this calculator is only for low-slope (flat) roofs: DOE Cool Roof Calculator.

-To help determine the energy savings of a cool roof, the below documents provide an overview of some of the primary factors that influence cool-roof energy savings and identify resources available to learn more.
+To help determine the energy savings of a cool roof, the below Cool Roof Energy Savings document provides an overview of some of the primary factors that influence cool-roof energy savings and identify resources available to learn more.
+Additionally, the below Cool Exterior Wall Potential Energy Savings document explores the potential annual cost savings with cool exterior walls.

 Cool Roof Energy Savings Brochure